‘Tis the Season . . . For Taxes: 5 Essential Tax Tips For Freelancers

 Luckily, the IRS makes all of these forms conveniently accessible on their website, so you should be able to easily get your hands on the paperwork you need.

-Let’s face it – even with all of the tools, resources, and information available, navigating your way through tax time as a freelancer can be complex at best.
+Let’s face it: Even with all of the tools, resources, and information available, navigating your way through filing taxes as a freelancer can be complex at best.

-(This year H&R Block started a consult with a professional program that allows you to complete your own filing and then have a professional review it.
-It’s cheaper than a CPA, but more expensive than traditional tax software).
+For those who want some help, but don’t want to hire a CPA, H&R Block has a consult-with-a-professional program that allows you to complete your own filing, and then have a professional review it.
+It’s cheaper than a CPA, but more expensive than traditional tax software like TurboTax.